CustAny: Customizing Anything from A Single Example: Introduction

 \section{Introduction}

-Recent advancements in diffusion-based text-to-image generative models~\cite{podell2023sdxl, betker2023improving, chen2023pixartalpha} have entitled common users to create high-fidelity photo-realistic images with minimal expertise.
-However, generating images from specific user elements, such as a personal dog of users, remains a considerable challenge~\cite{chen2023anydoor, wang2024instantid, li2023photomaker, ye2023ip} due to the difficulty of preserving the ID of specific elements.
-To address this limitation, object customization, which leverages reference images and textual descriptions to generate images that shares the same identity as objects of interest, has become a crucial topic.
+Recent advancements in diffusion-based text-to-image generative models (e.g., SDXL, Improving GAN, PixArt Alpha)~\cite{podell2023sdxl, betker2023improving, chen2023pixartalpha} have empowered users to generate highly realistic images with minimal technical knowledge.
+However, generating images of specific objects~\cite{chen2023anydoor, wang2024instantid, li2023photomaker, ye2023ip}, such as personal pets, remains challenging due to the difficulty of preserving their unique identity.
+Object customization, a technique that utilizes reference images and textual descriptions to generate images of specific objects, has emerged as a critical area of research.
+Existing methods~\cite{ruiz2023dreambooth,zhang2023controlnet,peng2023portraitbooth,pei2024deepfake,wang2024instantid} for object customization, such as DreamBooth, PortraitBooth and InstantID, have limitations in general-purpose object customization: Object-specific models~\cite{ruiz2023dreambooth,chen2023disenbooth}, while powerful, are often inefficient due to the need for extensive fine-tuning for each new object.
+Conversely, object-agnostic models~\cite{li2023photomaker,wang2024instantid} have limited capabilities and often struggle with diverse object types.

-Current object customization methods fall into two main categories: object-specific methods and object-agnostic methods.
-Object-specific methods, such as DreamBooth~\cite{ruiz2023dreambooth} and DisenBooth~\cite{chen2023disenbooth}, inject customized knowledge into pretrained diffusion models via learning additional reference-specific identifiers.
-While these methods can be adapted to various objects, their effectiveness relies on time-consuming fine-tuning on a few reference images, which leads to the low efficiency of such methods.
-Object-agnostic methods, or zero-shot methods like PhotoMaker~\cite{li2023photomaker} and InstantID~\cite{wang2024instantid}, on the other hand, employ large-scale training datasets to generate customized images without further fine-tuning.
-However, these methods predominantly concentrate on specialized tasks that are only applicable to specific domains, such as human customization or virtual try-on.
-In this paper, we target at zero-shot general object customization which has seldom been studied in previous works.

-To this end, we propose AnyMaker, an innovative zero-shot general object customization framework in text-to-image generation tasks, which can achieve high-fidelity customization for general objects given a text prompt and one single reference image without any test-time fine-tuning.
-The efficacy of AnyMaker comes from its novel general ID extraction, dual-level ID injection, and ID-aware decoupling.